"We're here for you."

 Historically, the English-speaking world has been highly suspicious of standing

 armies, especially as opposed to local citizen militias.
 Standing armies were seen as the tool of distant and oppressive centralizing despots, while local militias defend the rights of the people.
 As a result, Britain subjected the Army to very tight budgetary scrutiny and tended to keep it small and largely overseas; the US did much the same thing upon independence.
+This is part of why Britain has a Royal Navy, but not a Royal Army.
 Eventually, both Britain and the US were forced by the circumstances of history to adopt the conventional model of large standing armies; however, while suspicion of the military has all but disappeared, traces of the old attitude remain in the form of the US protection of the "right to bear arms", and the tradition in both countries of organized, state-supported but locally-controlled militias lives on in the form of the National Guard in the US and the Territorial Army in Britain

 See also War Is Hell